AbdAlrahmanShammout/UltimateBreadcrumbsView/README.md

 ```

 ### Step 4
-It's very simple use just like .
+It's very simple to use.

 ```java
 ultimateBreadcrumbsView.setOnClickListenerBreadcrumbs(new OnClickListenerBreadcrumbs() {